Cybernetic-Ransomware/Animals_Healthcare_Application/doc/12_adr_turso_offline_snapshots.md

 diet edit would mint a `.db` file), delta updates, local writes, task retries, and a partial unique constraint on BUILDING rows.

+### Stage 4 — stale snapshot awareness (2026-07-03)

+A READY artifact stays READY forever while the source data moves on.
+Stage 4 makes that visible instead of pretending the cache is always current — detection only, no automatic rebuilds.

+- **Freshness is computed, never stored** (`snapshot_freshness_for` in `services/lifecycle.py`): every manifest/widget read rebuilds the profile-scoped export plan (`build_export_plan`, no file I/O) and compares its `source_revision` against the current artifact's.
+No new model fields, no migration, and no invalidation bookkeeping to get wrong.
+- **Manifest**: a READY payload gains `latest_source_revision`, `is_stale`,
+  and `can_rebuild` (`is_stale` and no build running).
+During a force rebuild the stale READY artifact remains the payload subject and stays downloadable, with `building_snapshot_id` pointing at the replacement build.
+The rebuild endpoint now answers with the same manifest-shaped payload (`202` while a build is active, `200` otherwise).
+- **Per-profile correctness**: because the plan is filtered through `allowed_categories_for`, a diet-only carer's snapshot does not go stale when a vaccination changes — their export genuinely did not change.
+- **Widget**: "Ready" splits into "Ready, up to date" / "Ready, but outdated" with a one-line hint, and the button relabels to "Refresh offline snapshot" when stale.
+No new panels or polling behaviour.
+- **Cost**: one full payload serialisation per manifest/widget read for a single animal — accepted; the widget only polls while a build is running.

+Stage 4 still excludes: post-save signal rebuilds (freshness must be visible before deciding whether refresh should be automatic), Turso Cloud sync, delta updates, local writes, and scheduling `prune_animal_snapshots` via Celery Beat.

 ### Consequences
 - Easier: producing portable offline exports of an animal's profile; a future mobile companion can pull the file as-is; the snapshot doubles as a